random82/blog/_posts/2016-04-10-working-with-pools-in-python.md

 ## Mapping arguments
 My function accepted 8 arguments and I wanted exactly N runs with the same arguments to be performed.
-Also I wanted my parallel execution pattern to be universal - few more excercises to go and I had to write separate simulation functions for other scenarios.
+Also I wanted my parallel execution pattern to be universal - few more exercises to go and I had to write separate simulation functions for other scenarios.

 ### Simple wrapper